 State Sales Tax Rate

-The state sales tax rate in Missouri is currently set at 4.225%.
+The state rate in Missouri is currently set at 4.225%.
 This rate applies to most tangible goods and some services sold within the state.
 It’s important to note that certain items may be exempt from the state sales tax, such as groceries and prescription drugs.
 Understanding the state sales tax rate is crucial for both consumers and businesses to ensure compliance with Missouri tax laws.

 Local Sales Tax Rate